GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-d-separate-envs/README.md

 ### VPNs

-Connectivity to on-prem is implemented with HA VPN ([`net-vpn`](../../../modules/net-vpn-ha)) and defined in `vpn-onprem-{dev,prod}.tf`.
-The files provisionally implement each a single logical connection between onprem and environment at `europe-west1`, and the relevant parameters for its configuration are found in variable `vpn_onprem_configs`.
+Connectivity to on-prem is implemented with HA VPN ([`net-vpn`](../../../modules/net-vpn-ha)) and defined in `vpn-onprem.tf`.
+The file implements a single logical connection between each environment and onprem in the primary region, and the relevant parameters for its configuration are found in the `vpn_onprem_dev_primary_config` and `vpn_onprem_prod_primary_config` variables.

 ### Routing and BGP